 The Watchmen author also used a lengthy recent interview with Pádraig Ó Méalóid at Slovobooks entitled "Last Alan Moore interview? " – to expand upon his belief that today's adults' interest in superheroes is potentially "culturally catastrophic", a view originally aired in the Guardian last year.
 "To my mind, this embracing of what were unambiguously children's characters at their mid-20th century inception seems to indicate a retreat from the admittedly overwhelming complexities of modern existence," he wrote to Ó Méalóid.
+His thinking, he said, was that "sexual violence, including rape and domestic abuse, should also feature in my work where necessary or appropriate to a given narrative, the alternative being to imply that these things did not exist, or weren't happening.
 Download 15,000+ Free Golden Age Comics from the Digital Comic Museum.

 The Digital Comic Museum offers free access to hundreds of pre-1959 comic books, uploaded by users who often offer historical research and commentary alongside high-quality scans.
 The site’s moderators and administrators are particularly careful to avoid posting non-public-domain comics (a complicated designation, as described in this forum thread).
 The resulting archive is devoid of many familiar comic-book characters, like those from Marvel, D.C., or Disney.
 On the other hand, because of this restriction, the archive offers an interesting window into the themes of lesser-known comics in the Golden Age—romance, Westerns, combat, crime, supernatural and horror.
 The covers of the romance comics are great examples of popular art.
 Interested in understanding how homefront American culture reflected fighting in World War II and Korea, and the anxieties of the Cold War?
 The museum holds some unexpected and forgotten titles, like the Mad Magazine knock-off “Eh.”
 Related Content: